 If at all possible, print your boarding pass in advance or have an electronic boarding pass on your phone.
 This is essential if you’re not checking a bag.
 There are no kiosks to print a boarding pass at Tocumen and the lineups for check-in are VERY long.
 You’ll want to avoid them.
 I arrived two hours before my departure time and the United Airlines lineup already snaked well into the American Airlines’ section.
 If you need to wait in this line, you’ll be stuck following this glut of people through all the remaining steps.

-Customs / Immigration and the first security check are fairly standard.
-I showed my passport and boarding pass to the agent, he flipped through my passport to find my entry stamp, and asked me no questions.
+Passport verification and the first security check are fairly standard.
+I showed my passport and boarding pass to the agent, he flipped through my passport to find my entry stamp and asked me no questions.
 Thanks to being able to skip the check-in line, I encountered no lineup here and only minimal lineups at the next two security stations.

 To go through security, you will be required to remove your jacket and shoes (regardless of whether you have TSA Precheck or some other clearance).
 I was also asked to put the sunglasses that live on top of my head through the x-ray.